pepipe/books-android-client/README.md

 Clicking on the Buy link should open the link on safari/chrome.

-This app must be build fallowing this rules:
+This app must be built fallowing this rules:
 1. All the API integrations must be built using C++.
     1. The app should call this api method and receive a callback with the API result (a json object or an error).